AUD$79.95 CAD$79.95 €49.95 £39.95 T59.95 USD$59.95

-'Unprecedented, unique, and vast in scope, this visually spectacular survey of world art belongs in large public, academic, and special libraries.
-Destined to delight, inspire, and educate, as well as become an invaluable, classic, art reference resource, it is very highly recommended.'
-Library Journal.com
+"Unprecedented, unique, and vast in scope... a visually spectacular survey of world art.
+Destined to delight, inspire, and educate, as well as to become an invaluable, classic art-reference resource, it is very highly recommended." —Library Journal

 Housing the finest art collection ever assembled, this revised, reformatted edition offers the museum experience without the boundaries of space and time, taking the reader on a tour around the world and through the ages.
 Its rooms and galleries display some 1,600 artworks, selected from the original collection, including paintings, sculpture, photographs, textiles, installations, performances, videos, prints, ceramics, manuscripts, metalwork, and jewel-work.Specifications:

 Twenty-eight curators, critics, art historians, and artists contributed their expertise to create this art-lover's ideal museum.
 They come from such institutions as: The Metropolitan Museum of Art, New York; the British Museum, London; the Museum of Fine Arts, Boston; the J. Paul Getty Museum, Malibu; the University of California, Berkeley; La Trobe University, Melbourne; the School of African and Oriental Studies, University of London; and The Courtauld Institute of Art, London.